 It was that time in our 24 hours in Agra to grab a bite to eat!
 And why not go shopping with our food?
-One thing I liked about the Classic Rajasthan tour is that Ronny always knew the best local places to buy handmade souvenirs.
+One thing I liked about the group tour of India is that Ronny always knew the best local places to buy handmade souvenirs.
 That way we weren’t just taking home the same generic plastic magnets made in some factory who knows where.
 (No judgment to people who collect magnets.)

 Agra is famous for rugs, so we had to visit Kalra’s Cottage Industry and watch them hand knot the rugs in person.
 Yes, these gorgeous creations are all made individually by workers knotting the threads by hand.
 They’re pricey, but when you understand the craftsmanship that goes into it you see that it’s worth it.